erizov/Professor/semester_7/lecture_39_operating_systems/process_scheduling/README.md

 ## Introduction

-Process Scheduling is a fundamental concept in operating systems fundamentals.
+Process Scheduling addresses concept in operating systems fundamentals.

 This algorithm/pattern is widely used in computer science and software engineering for solving a specific class of problems efficiently.

 ## TL;DR (Too Long; Didn't Read)

-**One Sentence**: An algorithm that solves a specific computational problem efficiently.
+**One Sentence**: OS algorithms that determine which process runs on CPU at any given time, managing resource allocation.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below